SimpleDataLabsInc/prophecy-docs/docs/Spark/pipeline-monitoring/use-pipeline-monitoring.md

 ## Troubleshoot and fix problems

 From the Runtime Logs panel, you can swap the tabs by clicking **Problems**.
-The Problems tab shows you a list of all the Warnings or Errors, where they can be found, and brief descriptions of each.
+The Problems tab shows you a compilation of Warnings and Errors, where they can be found, and brief descriptions of each.

 - Click the name to view the problem.
 A side panel will open, taking you to the error location.
 - Or you can click **Fix with AI** to use a recommended solution made by Spark Copilot.
 And then try rerunning your task.